ui3TD/IM-FastForward/README.md

     </ItemGroup>
 ```
 3. Open the sln file in Visual Studio
-4. Edit Plugin.cs to develop your mod
+4. Edit Plugin.cs to develop your mod.
-5. Build the solution
-6. Find the patch.dll file in bin/Debug to include in your mod

-### Notes:

 Feel free to change names of all of the files/folders and classes/methods for your mod.

-If you have issues referencing .NET Framework 4.6, open the commandline (cmd), navigate to the folder in commandline, and run net46_setup.sh to download .NET 4.6 directly to your solution.

 Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info, but ignore the part about the Awake() method.
 IM-HarmonyIntegration does it for you automatically.
+If you have issues referencing .NET Framework 4.6, open the commandline (cmd), navigate to the folder in commandline, and run net46_setup.sh to download .NET 4.6 directly to your solution.
+5. Build the solution.
+6. Find the patch.dll file in bin/Debug to include in your mod